Glen Beag looking towards the peaks

 Sea Kayaking & Water Sports

 The sheltered waters of the Sound of Sleat and surrounding sea lochs are ideal for sea kayaking, paddleboarding and fishing.
-Local operators offer guided kayaking trips and equipment hire for all abilities.
+The coastline here is among the most scenic in Scotland — best explored at water level.

 Day Trip